Not every day out with the camera is going to be a drop dead gorgeous sunny day.

 Again another bird in low light conditions

-If you can be out in light drizzling rain without drowning your camera even better, you can capture shots that are much different from the stock standard sunny day shot everyone else has of your subject.
+If you can be out in light drizzling rain without drowning your camera even better, you can capture shots that are much different from the stock standard sunny day shot most people have.

 Here we can see a comparison with a Mallard drake.